 What are quiet hours?

-Twenty-four hour courtesy hours exist in all residence halls; however, quiet hours (study hours) are varied in the different communities.
-Conditions conducive to study should prevail at all times.
+24-hour courtesy hours exist in all residence halls; however, quiet hours (study hours) run as follows:

 How will I receive my mail?

-Each student is assigned a mailbox in the Campus Post Office located in the Student Center.
+All students are able to establish a box in the Campus Post Office located in Rhodes Student Center.
 Your address will be: